cowboy8625/buffy/README.md

 Buffy is a window/grid buffer for TUI programs.
 Developed for use in [Revim](https://github.com/cowboy8625/Revim) a clone of vim remade in Rust.
+[eztui](https://github.com/cowboy8625/eztui) a easy way to make clean tui's in Rust

+For some examples check the examples folder in project.